Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Diagnosis

-Children who are diagnosed with McKusick type metaphyseal chondrodysplasia should receive a complete immunology evaluation to determine if impaired T cell or B cell function (immunodeficiency) is present.
-Additionally, blood tests should be done to detect low levels of red (anemia) and or white blood cells (lymphopenia).
+Children who are diagnosed with McKusick type metaphyseal chondrodysplasia should receive a complete immunology evaluation to determine if low counts (lymphopenia) or impaired T cell or B cell function (immunodeficiency) is present.
+Additionally, blood tests should be done to detect low levels of red blood cells (anemia).

 Genetic Testing

 McKusick type metaphyseal chondrodysplasia can also be diagnosed through genetic testing.
-Reading through (sequencing) the RMRP gene and looking for mutations can be done to confirm the diagnosis in individuals who have symptoms.
-The identification of two disease causing genetic changes (pathogenic mutations) in RMRP confirms a clinical diagnosis of McKusick type metaphyseal chondrodysplasia.
+Reading through (sequencing) the RMRP gene and looking for variants can be done to confirm the diagnosis in individuals who have symptoms.
+The identification of two disease-causing variants in RMRP confirms a clinical diagnosis of McKusick type metaphyseal chondrodysplasia.

-Most individuals with a clinical diagnosis will be found to have two genetic changes (mutations) upon reading through (sequencing) the RMRP gene.
-However, if only one mutation is found upon sequencing the gene, another test can be done to look for small pieces of missing or extra DNA (deletions and duplications).
-No deletions or duplications have been reported thus far.
+Most individuals with a clinical diagnosis will be found to have two disease-causing variants in the RMRP gene.
+However, if only one variant is found, another test can be done to look for small pieces of missing or extra DNA (deletions and duplications).

 • < Previous section